Cookie Consent by Free Privacy Policy Generator

 What is Normal GFR

 GFR stands for glomerular filtration rate, which is a measure of how well your kidneys are working.
-A GFR test checks for kidney disease by measuring how much blood your kidneys filter each minute.
+The test checks for kidney disease by measuring how much blood your kidneys filter each minute.

-A normal GFR for an adult male is 90 to 120 mL/min, but it varies by age.
+A normal Glomerular Filtration Rate for an adult male is 90 to 120 mL/min, but it varies by age.

 GFR stages